berkeley-stat243/stat243-fall-2018/howtos/accessingSavio.md

 See the instructions for accessing the [Savio viz node](https://research-it.berkeley.edu/services/high-performance-computing/using-brc-visualization-node-realvnc).
 You'll need the VNCViewer Chrome plug-in or a VNC viewer application on your computer.

+Make sure you are NOT using the CalVisitor wireless when you do this.

 To start a browser in the remote desktop run `/global/scratch/kmuriki/otterbrowser`.

 To access the Spark UI, go to `http://n0070.savio2:8080` (replace 'n0070.savio2' with the name of the node that your Spark job is running on.